Resource Strategy for Post-Mask Metal-Only Functional ECO

 (1) Filler Cells

 Filler cells are additional cells incorporated into the layout to enhance manufacturing yield.
 They possess a complete gate structure with assigned VDD/VSS pins, adhering to the layout rules of a standard cell.
-However, they lack logical functionality as their metal layers intentionally remain open.
+However, they lack logical functionality as their metal layers remain open by design.

 Filler cells that establish contact connections with poly, diffusion, and metal 1 layers can be utilized to construct functional gates.
 Like configuring gate arrays, filler cells use metal connection layers to configure the cell into specific functions.
 This technology is well-suited for functional ECO involving a small patch without necessitating extensive design alterations.